 I continued to go to physical therapy.
 My strength training routine was that of an athlete.
 I was at the gym where they had childcare 4 days a week exercising.
 It wasn’t helping, but I did it anyway to feel safer.

-I went so far as to quit drinking coffee, thinking it may be to blame for not only insomnia but also the electric nerve pain I felt frequently shoot down my spine.
+I went so far as to quit drinking coffee, thinking it may be to blame for not only insomnia but also the electric nerve pain I felt frequently shooting down my spine.

 Quitting coffee cured my insomnia, which was finally something good.

 It also helped ease my anxiety and racing thoughts.
 As for my back, eliminating coffee did seem to help with the electric current pain, but it didn’t help much beyond that.

 Instead of coffee in the morning, I started drinking Dandelion Root tea, which is an amazing, healing, pleasantly nutty-tasting beverage.
 It helps your liver detox, and I still drink it to this day.

 The coffee detox itself was super-rough.
 But since quitting coffee cured my insomnia immediately, I stuck with the tea.

 Chronic pain intensifying

 The pain was morphing.
 It was becoming more underlying and consistent.
 I shuffled around the house, feeling weak and fragile, terrified of a sudden intense pain strike.
 I could barely shop at Walmart.
 All those things you do as a mom and homemaker were a struggle.
 (I was a stay-at-home-mom then.)

 When a severe back pain attack would hit, I was always careful to only use my prescription meds for the first few days after.
 I didn’t want to become addicted to opioids, as many chronic pain sufferers become.
 You might be reading this right now addicted.
 No judgment.
 I hope you get off them, get help, and get healthy.